torvista/Check_Server_Locales/README.md

-# Zen-Cart-Test-Server-Locales
+# Check Server Locales
-Checks if specific locales are installed on a server (Windows/*nix).
+Checks if specific locales are installed on a server (Windows/*nix) and so confirm what locale you may use for LC_TIME in the two main Zen Cart language files.

-Does not need Zen Cart to run.
+It does not need Zen Cart to execute.

 Instructions in the script.